Back to the button box Bons mots

 Pat Maycroft Pat Maycroft

 On the fells of the upper Gaunless Valley in the wind, rain and snow is the place where Pat feels at home.
 A visual artist who writes about the history of place, the events of daily life, of death, and of the after life.
 In 1998 Pat gained a first class Honours Degree in Photography at Cleveland College of Art and Design.
-As a member of the Royal Photographic Society she is currently recording some of the Nation's listed buildings to provide images for a web site created by English Heritage.
+As a member of the Royal Photographic Society she recorded some of the Nation's listed buildings for a website created by English Heritage.
 Through this work and the discovery of ancient parish boundary stones, Pat has been inspired to write some of her best poems, appearing here.
-A major selection of her photography appears with poetry from Pat and Vane Women in Northern Grit (Vane Women Press) launched at Durham Lit.
-Fest and Darlington Arts Centre in July 2002.
+A major selection of her photography appears with poetry from Pat and Vane Women in Northern Grit (Vane Women Press 2002).
+Why not take a look at some of her other photographs on the Royal Photographic Society website.
+More recently, Pat has returned to keeping fit by swimming.
+Not for the faint hearted as she swims in open water whenever she can!
+She has raised 2000 swimming for charity.

 Follow the links to read Pat's pieces on this site: